Learn More: Tourist Visa

-Niger is an arid country of the Sahel, and it is mostly covered in desert plains and dunes.
-It has a savanna in the southeast, and nature is beautiful.
-Not many people go to Niger due to obvious reasons (usually violence), but that does not deny the fact that Niger has some gorgeous landscapes.
-Everyone who ever goes to Niger must see the elephants.
-Otherwise, there is no point in going there at all.
-You can also see herds of giraffes, and some of them are accustomed to being watched by people.
+Niger is an arid country of the Sahel that is mostly covered by desert plains and dunes.
+It has a savanna in the southeast and the nature is beautiful.
+Not many people go to Niger due to obvious political/social reasons (usually crime/corruption/violence), but that does not deny the fact that Niger has some gorgeous landscapes.
+Everyone who goes to Niger must see the elephants, otherwise, there is no point in going there at all.
+You can also see herds of giraffes and some of them are accustomed to being watched by people.
 You can get very close before they turn away.
-The people are so friendly with tourists that there is a chance of someone inviting you in their home.
+The people are friendly with tourists, so there is a chance of someone inviting you in their home.

 Before traveling to Niger, you must see if you need a visa to enter the country.
 According to Niger’s visa policy, only the citizens of 19 countries can enter Niger without a visa and stay there for up to 90 days.
-Visas on arrival are also available, but those who want one must have a pre-approval letter from the National Police and enter the country via Niamey.
-The passport is compounded for one business day, and you must return the next day at the Director General of Immigration to register and take back your passport.
-In all the other cases, a consular visa is required from the nearest Nigerien diplomatic mission.
+Visas on arrival are also available, but those who want one must have a pre-approval letter from the national police and enter the country via Niamey.
+The passport is held for one business day, and you must return the next day at the Director General of Immigration to register and take back your passport.
+In all the other cases, a consular visa is required from the nearest diplomatic mission of Niger.

-In order to find out in which category of travelers you are, you can read Niger’s visa policy or use iVisa’s Visa Checker.
-We recommend the latter solution.
-The tool is easy to use and displays the information you need in just a few clicks.
-First, you must click on the button that says Visa Checker.
-You can see it in the top right corner.
+In order to find out which category of traveler you are in, you can read Niger’s visa policy or use iVisa’s Visa Checker.
+We recommend the latter since the tool is easy to use and displays the information you need in just a few clicks.
+First, you must find on the button that says Visa Checker - you can see it in the top right corner.
 Then, you must select your country of origin in the drag-down menu on the left and Niger in the right menu.
 The result will display whether or not you need a visa.
-And if you do, you will receive some useful information such as a list of the nearest diplomatic missions.
+If you do, you will receive some useful information such as a list of the nearest diplomatic missions.

 Since the government of Niger does not issue electronic visas, iVisa cannot process visa applications.
 Should that happen in the future, we will be able to provide more assistance.
 Meanwhile, we can give you information, which is why our support service is available 24/7 and is free of charge.